msabramo/kallithea/README.rst

 that Lukasz Balcerzak and Marcin Kuzminski created to handle multiple different version control systems.

+Kallithea was forked from RhodeCode in July 2014 and has been heavily modified.

 Installation
 ------------
 Stable releases of Kallithea are best installed via::